 Time is a precious commodity and, believe it or not, occupies a great deal of space within the brain.
 When many things need to get done, it can be hard to focus on something else.
 This inability to concentrate alone can lead to mental fatigue.
 Managing time is essential to healthy brain breaks.
 A few ways to do this include:

-• Check email every 2-3 hours instead of every time a new one arrives
+- Check your email every 2-3 hours instead of every time a new one arrives

-• Ask for help from others who are better at specific tasks, processes, systems, etc.
+- Ask for help from others who are more skilled in specific tasks, processes, or systems.

 One of the biggest obstacles to a brain focus is created by each person’s thoughts, beliefs, and attitudes about themselves.
 When our focus becomes hazy, it’s often the mindset that’s the culprit.
 To sharpen focus and get back into peak mode means shifting thinking from negative to positive thoughts, beliefs, and attitudes.